themue/site.themue.dev/content/career/index.md

 - Working remote
 - Team Lead for 3 Solution Architects
 - Setup and maintenance of the company IT System Architecture
-- Business Area: Batteries, Charger and Virtual Power Plants
+- Business Area: Production of batteries for photovoltaics and provider of Virtual Power Plants
 - Technologies: Regenerative Energies; VPP; Salesforce; SAP; Integration Technologies; Amazon Web Services; Kubernetes; Docker; Infrastructure as a Code; Elixir; Python; Ruby; Node.JS

 ### 1993---Present :: Part-Time Self-Employed Software Engineer and Technical Author